Explore Connections with a Degree in Anthropology and Sociology

 Detectives.
 Globetrotters.
 Time travelers.
 Anthropologists and sociologists are all of these and more, studying that most fundamental of topics: ourselves.

 Students in this program probe such diverse topics as art, environment, evolution, symbolism, values, healing, and religion to understand the range of cultural and biological differences among the world’s peoples.
 They study how the distribution of power affects issues of social justice and sustainability.
-Courses such as “Anthropology of Death,” “Gender and Society,” and “Religion, Culture & Alternate Realities” provide a global perspective on topics that have shaped civilization.
-A concentration in criminal justice also is available in this major.
+Courses such as “Anthropology of Death,” “Gender and Society,” and “Religion, Culture and Alternate Realities” provide a global perspective on topics that have shaped civilization.

 This major is a popular choice for students considering graduate study or careers in social work, law and criminal justice, politics, policy analysis, and public administration.